canonical/cloud-init/doc/rtd/reference/datasources/upcloud.rst

 When creating a server, user-data is provided by specifying it as ``user_data`` in the API or via the server creation tool in the control panel.
-User data is immutable during the server's lifetime, and can be removed by deleting the server.
+User-data is immutable during the server's lifetime, and can be removed by deleting the server.

 .. _UpCloud: https://upcloud.com/